 The huddle is comfortable

-Wouldn’t it be a shame if football was nothing but a huddle; a meeting to talk about executing a play, but never actually breaking the huddle and snapping the ball?
+Wouldn’t it be a shame if football was nothing but a huddle; a meeting to talk about how to execute a play, but never actually breaking the huddle and snapping the ball?
 It wouldn’t be much of a game.
-Isn’t it a shame when we spend more time huddling than carrying out our God-designed vision?
+Isn’t it a shame when we spend more time in our life huddling rather than carrying out our vision?

 What good is it for you to know your vision and what it takes to make it happen, but never act upon it?
 What good does it do for you to get insight from others, read books and attend seminars, but never implement the strategies you learn?

 I have listened to and read some of the best strategies from many experts on how to live out your vision successfully.
-My problem was not the lack of knowledge, but not consistently implementing the knowledge I learned.
+My problem is not the lack of knowledge, but the problem of not consistently implementing the knowledge I learned.
 I felt I was missing something or I didn’t know enough.

-Instead of taking action on what I knew to live out my vision, I stayed in my huddle.
-I had to read another experts book or blog post, I had to go to a better seminar or study more material before I launched out.
-The huddle was comfortable.
+Instead of taking action on what I know to live out my vision, I stayed in my huddle.
+I had to read another experts book or blog post.
+I had to go to a better seminar or study more material before I launched out.
+The huddle was my comfort zone.

 Don’t stay in the huddle

 But, you cannot afford to stay in your huddle gathering and collecting more information.
-You cannot keep waiting on God to do a miracle.
+You cannot wait on some guru to give you a miracle play.
 You cannot forfeit opportunities waiting for someone to give you permission to move.
 It is time to break your huddle and get something done.

 You may have to start out small, but starting small is better than not starting at all.
 You may fail in the beginning, but pick yourself up, recalibrate and go back to work.
 You may not get encouragement from others, encourage yourself.